 As per the IBPS Clerk exam analysis for the Mains exam held for 2018-2019, the type of questions was repetition from previous editions of the exam.
 However, there were a few surprises in store for candidates.

 The IBPS Clerk Mains exam for 2018-2019 was held on 20th January 2019 with two sections of 35 minutes and two sections of 45 minutes duration each.

 The following is a brief IBPS Clerk Mains Exam analysis:

 |IBPS Clerk Mains Exam Analysis||Level|

 |Reasoning and Computer Aptitude||Moderate-difficult|

 - General and Financial Awareness: The level of the questions set in this section was moderately difficult.
 Current affairs had a higher number of questions as compared to last year.
 The period covered in current affairs was July 2018 till December 2019.

-Candidates are advised to check Static GK page for the preparation of the General Awareness section of IBPS Clerk Mains 2020 exam.
+Candidates are advised to prepare Static GK for the preparation of the General Awareness section of IBPS Clerk Mains 2020 exam.